 How to Wear Hanfu When It’s Hot

 is coming soon!
-Here's how to pick out your hanfu for summer vacation!
+Here's how to pick out your hanfu for !

 Do you live in a place where it gets hotter than hell's armpit during the summer?
 Do you absolutely hate the summer sun and the heat that comes with summer vacation?
 Do you want to look fabulous as a way to console yourself about the horrible heat wave coming on?
 Then look no further!
 Here are some ways to keep cool in hanfu during the summer.